-Indicator Indicator Justification Return on Equity Alignment with the interests of Common Shareholders of iA Financial Corporation New Business Support our growth objectives Cost Control Encourage sound management of expenses Divisional Objectives Align objectives of each division with our business plan Individual Component Promote strategic leadership by senior management
+Indicator Indicator Justification Return on Equity Alignment with the interests of iA Financial Corporation's Common Shareholders New Business Support our growth objectives Cost Control Encourage sound management of expenses Divisional Objectives Align objectives of each division with our business plan Individual Component Promote strategic leadership by senior management

 The target bonuses vary as a percentage of base salary and are aligned with median incentive targets of companies from the comparator group.
 Target bonuses for all levels are reviewed annually to ensure ongoing market competitiveness.
-The minimum award under the bonus plan is zero when the performance of the Corporation, the division and/or the individual is below minimum performance thresholds.
-The maximum bonus available for exceeding individual performance objectives is based on our business plan for the fiscal year.
+The minimum award under the bonus plan is zero when the performance of iA Financial Group, the division and/or the individual is below minimum performance thresholds.
+The maximum bonus available is twice the target, which is the case when the objectives based on our business plan for the fiscal year are significantly exceeded.
 These targets are intended to be challenging but achievable.

-The typical weighting for the 2019 annual bonus was as follows:
+The typical weighting for the 2020 annual bonus for the President and Chief Executive Officer and the Executive Vice Presidents was as follows: